k8s-platform-hub/mobile-backend-nodejs/README.md

 You can now copy and paste this into your client.

-#### TODO: ADD CODE REFERENCE
+### Mobile App Reference

+- iOS:
+  - Run the iOS app
+  - Click on `Authenticate` in the landing screen to see a working example of Authentication.
+  - You can find the code for Authentication in the `AuthViewController.swift` file.
+- Android: TODO
+- React Native: TODO

 > For advanced use cases and to explore other providers, check out the [docs](https://docs.hasura.io/0.15/manual/users/index.html).

 ## Database

 Most apps require a database to store and retrieve information from.
 This can be user specific information or contextual data in general which you do not want to store locally in your app or you maybe want to share a certain set of data with every user of your app.
 Ideally, you would want to store this in a database on the cloud and access or modify it based on certain events on your app.

 Let's explore how we can do this on Hasura.
 Head back to the `API Console` and ensure that you are on the `Data` tab.

 ![Data Tab](https://raw.githubusercontent.com/hasura/mobile-backend-nodejs/master/readme-assets/data-tab.png)